cloud-native-toolkit/ansible-aws-infra-openshift/README.md

  The [variables.json](variables.json) file represents the variables of a particular build as input to automation and a more formal way of capturing the parameters.
 Read by Ansible.

- The [build-steps](build-steps.md) readme contains the manual steps to create the cloud environment.
-Currently using the AWS CLI.
-Investigating if using Ansible AWS module makes this easier or harder.
+ The [build-steps](build-steps.md) readme contains the manual steps using the AWS CLI to create the cloud environment.
+Will be migrated to Ansible for automation.

  The [Red Hat OpenShift on AWS (ROSA)](ROSA-cluster.md) documents the steps to build the OpenShift clusters.